zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Your “enemy” is the person you’re fighting against.
 It’s the opposite of your friend.
 Not your friend on Facebook – that’s a diff erent thing.
 Vladimir says that their enemies (and notice that Vladimir and Hilary are “on the same side” – they’re with the same group) “are as embattled as w e are.”
 “To be embattled” (embattled) means to be involved in a war or prepar ed for a war.
 The word comes from the noun “battle” (battle) which is a fi ght between two sides – two disagreeing groups or two countries that are fighti ng each other.

 Vladimir says, “They,” meaning the enemy, “may welc ome a suspension of hostilities until we can agree on a peace treaty.”
 A “suspension” (suspension) here means a period of time when you stop doing som ething.
 Here it would be a suspension of “hostilities” (hostilities).
 “Hostili ties” are angry, possibly violent actions against your enemy.
-Vladimir says that we c an suspend the hostilities – we can have a “suspension of hostilities until we c an agree on a peace treaty.”
+Vladimir says that we can suspend the hostilities – we can have a “suspension of hostilities until we can agree on a peace treaty.”

 A “treaty” (treaty) is a written, formal agreement between two or more countries that are in some sort of war or fighting between or  among the countries.
 So, a “peace treaty” would be a treaty that leads to peac e.
 After the two great World Wars of the twentieth century, there were peace tre aties among the countries who were fighting.
 Hilary says, “I hate to think wh at their conditions will be for an armistice.”